hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 ```
 <div class="figure-label">Fig. 7: We cheated.</div>

 Isn't that cheating?
-We used a little trick to make the
+We used a little trick to make the non-renaming case even
-non-renaming case even simpler, by defining it as the renaming case, renaming
+simpler, by defining it as the renaming case, “renaming” to the real name.
-to the original name.
-That's not very interesting, but it reduces code duplication
-by a lot.
+That's not very interesting, but it reduces code duplication by a lot.

 What do we have to do for the renaming case then?
 If we look at the API for
 `import` from Figure 2 again, we realize that there are basically two cases: